bkamins/EventSimulation.jl/README.md

 *An event based Discrete Event Simulation engine for Julia.*

 Intended as a support library for teaching basic principles of Discrete Event Simulation.

+The last package version that supports Julia 0.6.2 is 0.3.3.
+Following version support Julia 0.7.